zackzhuochen/zackzhuochen.github.io/index.md

 ## About Me

 Hello, my name is Zhuo Chen (陈卓), and I am currently pursuing my postgraduate studies in the Department of Political Science at Fudan University in China.
-My research interests are centered on comparative politics, particularly in the areas of intergovernmental relations, China's political economy, and ethnic politics in Africa.
+My research interests are centered on comparative politics, particularly in the areas of political institutions in Africa, rural development and social mobility.

 ## Education